brotherhoodMonk/gyan/angular.md

 states allow you to map and access different information about different states and you can easily pass information between states via $stateParams.

 You can easily determine if you are in a state or parent of a state to adjust UI element (highlighting the navigation of the current state) within your templates via $state provided by ui-router which you can expose via setting it in $rootScope on run.

+22. Feature	AngularJS	Angular
+Architecture-	Supports MVC design model	=-- Uses components and directives Language- 	Recommended Language: == JavaScript 	Recommended Language: TypeScript Expression Syntax- 	Specific ng directive is required for the image/property and an event
+	Uses () to bind an event and [] for property binding Mobile Support- 	Doesn’t provide any mobile support===	Provides mobile support Routing- 	$routeprovider.when() is used for routing configs===	@RouteConfig{(…)} is used for routing config Dependency Injection- 	Doesn’t supports the concept of Dependency Injection Supports hierarchical Dependency Injection with a unidirectional tree-based change detection

+Structure	- Less manageable
+Simplified structure and makes the development and maintenance of large applications easier Speed-
+	With two-way data binding development effort and time are reduced Faster than AngularJS with upgraded features Support- 	No support or new updates are provided anymore Active support and frequent new updates are made

+  23. Typescript
+  Microsoft TypeScript is an open-source programming language developed and maintained by Microsoft.
+It is a strict syntactical superset of JavaScript, and adds optional static typing to the language

+  TypeScript is a superset of JavaScript which primarily provides optional static typing, classes and interfaces.
+One of the big benefits is to enable IDEs to provide a richer environment for spotting common errors as you type the code.

+ typescript has some additional features like static typing, class based object oriented programming.

+  TypeScript is modern JavaScript + types.
+It's about catching bugs early and making you a more efficient developer, while at the same time leveraging the JavaScript community.

+  You can almost rename your .js files to .ts files and start using TypeScript This means JavaScript does not know what type a variable is until it is actually instantiated at run-time.
+This also means that it may be too late.
+TypeScript adds type support to JavaScript.

+24. how would you optimize angular apps
+1. consider aot compilation
+2. Consider lazi loading instead of full bundle app if app size is bigger
+3. unneccessary import statements
+4. 3rd party unused Librairies
+5. Removing app. dependancies if not Required.

+25. Routing in angular apps.

+import { NgModule } from '@angular/core';
+import { Routes, RouterModule } from '@angular/router';

+const routes: Routes = [
+  {
+    path: '',
+    component: ListingComponent
+  },
+  {
+    path: '',
+    redirectTo: '',
+    pathMatch: 'full'
+  }
+];

+@NgModule({
+  imports: [RouterModule.forRoot(routes)],
+  exports: [RouterModule]
+})
+export class AppRoutingModule { }

+ng generate module app-routing --flat --module=app First, AppRoutingModule imports RouterModule and Routes so the app can have routing functionality.

+The following line adds the RouterModule to the AppRoutingModule imports array and configures it with the routes in one step by calling RouterModule.forRoot():

+imports: [ RouterModule.forRoot(routes) ],

+The method is called forRoot() because you configure the router at the application's root level.
+The forRoot() method supplies the service providers and directives needed for routing, and performs the initial navigation based on the current browser URL.

+Next, AppRoutingModule exports RouterModule so it will be available throughout the app.
+exports: [ RouterModule ]

+add <router-outlet></router-outlet>

+navigate through routerLink
+<a routerLink="/heroes">Heroes</a>
+[routerLink]="['/setting']

+Add a default route
+{ path: '', redirectTo: '/dashboard', pathMatch: 'full' }

+26. Architecture of angular Apps
+NgModule
+Component
+Template
+Directives
+Services and dependancy Injection
+Routing

+Together, a component and template define an Angular view